hanishkvc/prgs-rustland-tester-fuzzerk/README.md

   * This puts TheLength amount of random bytes into var, in a suitable way.

-If it starts with ! and ends with ), then it will be treated has a XCasting of the var or value which has been specified with in. ie !ABC(var_or_value[, var_or_value])
+If it starts with ! and ends with ), then it will be treated has a XOp.
+The XOp inturn could have operands (ie a var or value) which has been specified with in. ie !ABC(var_or_value[, var_or_value])

 If none of above, then it will be treated as a var name.
 However it should start with a alphabhetic char.